-- On medium high heat, add ghee to the pan.
+- On medium high heat, add ghee/oil to the pan.

-- Add ginger and garlic and stir fry till golden
+- Add ginger and garlic and saute till aromatic.

-- Add all the masalas and stir some more.
+- Add all the spices and tandoori masala and stir some more.

-- Add the tomato sauce and coconut milk.
+- Add the tomato sauce and coconut milk and stir to combine.

 - Cover and let cook for about 10 minutes.

-- Garnish with chopped cilantro and serve with rice.
+- Garnish with chopped cilantro and serve with white, brown or cauliflower rice.

 - You can substitute the ghee with neutral oil like avocado oil and even split half ghee and half avocado oil.